1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It was set up to train Company’s civil servants.

-37. The main purpose of Fort William College was to:
+37. The main purpose of Fort William College was to___________.

 A) Educate Indian princes